uucidl/uu.spdr/README.md

 # SPDR

-Allow you to instrument code with traces.
+Allow you to instrument code with traces, for invasive profiling.

 ## License